jameshume/jehtech/src/html/electronics/inductors.md

   Your browser does not support the video element.
 </video>

-We can see that the instantaneous change of voltage across the inductor slows the increase of current so that current *cannot change instantaneously* through an inductor.
+We can see that there is an instantaneous change of voltage across the inductor, but that the inductor slows the increase of current: current *cannot change instantaneously* through an inductor.

-The current through the inductor will eventually be stable, and so threfore will the magnetic field will become stable.
-We know from Faray's law that it is a *changing* current that the oposing e.m.f.
+The current through the inductor will eventually be stable, and therefore the magnetic field will become stable.
+We know from Faray's law that it is a *changing* current that generates a changing magnatic field and therefore the "back EMF".

+We can also see that when the voltage is "turned off", the inductor "fights" this.
+The change in voltage again causes a change in magnetic field, which the inductor tries to oppose.

 At the start, although the current is small, the *change in current* is *not* small, it can be quite large.

-At the start, the induced e.m.f. is limited.
+At the start, the induced back e.m.f. is limited.
 In a simple series RL circuit with a step DC voltage
 $𝑉$:

 $$